colette to close its doors after twenty years | read | i-D

 Iconic Parisian boutique Colette announced today it will be closing down after twenty years, reports Business of Fashion.
-Their Rue Saint Honore location will now be taken over by Saint Laurent.
+Its Rue Saint Honore location will now be taken over by Saint Laurent.

 Celebrating 20 years in the fashion business, the store was founded in March 1997 by Colette Roussaux, a former tradeswoman from Sentier.
 In recent years the emporium of cool, visited by many (around four thousand a day during Fashion Week), was led by her daughter Sarah Andelman.